-The terms and conditions of the Plan as contained in the document titled "Salary Deferral Leave Plan CUPE Employees" dated September 2000, are hereby incorporated by reference into this Collective Agreement and shall be made available to employees upon their request to either the Union or the Human Resource Services Section of the Corporate Services Department of the City.
+The terms and conditions of the Plan are as outlined in the Salary Deferral Leave Plan as amended from time to time.
+The Union shall be advised of any changes.
+Upon request employees may receive a copy from either the Union or the Human Resource Services Section of the Corporate Support Services Department of the City.